wdi-sf-july/notes/week_07_rails/day_01_intro_and_models/morning_intro_to_rails/readme.md

 ## Create a controller and view

 - `rails generate controller demo index`
-- in the controller add the line `layout false`
 - add "Hello, World!" in the erb page

 - now how do we get to this page?
 What do we need?
 A route!